Once you have completed the initial stages of the pathway you may be referred to community paediatrics.

 You should be told what is going to happen next and why.
 If you feel uncomfortable or uncertain please tell the doctor.

-The doctor will think about all the information and make a plan with you.
+A diagnosis is unlikely to be made at the first appointment as the doctor will think about all the information and make a plan with you.

 What happens at the end of the appointment?